Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Introduction

 \citet{geyer1992practical}, on the other hand, introduces initial sequence estimators for estimating $\sigma^2$.
 The initial sequence estimators exploit positivity, monotonicity, and convexity constraints satisfied for reversible Markov chains by the sequence $\Gamma=\{\Gamma(k)\}_{k=0}^{\infty}$ defined by

-More specifically, the initial positive sequence estimator is obtained by truncating the empirical $\hat{\Gamma}_{M}(k) = \tilde{r}_M(2k)+\tilde{r}_M(2k+1)$ sequence at the first $k$ such that $\hat{\Gamma}_{M}(k)<0$, to obtain $\hat{\Gamma}^{\rm (pos)}_{M}=\{\hat{\Gamma}_{M}(k)\}_{k=0}^{T-1}$ where $T:=\min\{k \in \N; \hat{\Gamma}(k) <0\}$.
+More specifically, to impose such constraints, first the initial positive sequence estimator is obtained by truncating the empirical $\hat{\Gamma}_{M}(k) = \tilde{r}_M(2k)+\tilde{r}_M(2k+1)$ sequence at the first $k$ such that $\hat{\Gamma}_{M}(k)<0$, to obtain $\hat{\Gamma}^{\rm (pos)}_{M}=\{\hat{\Gamma}_{M}(k)\}_{k=0}^{T-1}$ where $T:=\min\{k \in \N; \hat{\Gamma}(k) <0\}$.
 The argument given in \citet{geyer1992practical} for truncating the sequence at $T$ is that $T$ is the estimated time point when the autocovariance curve falls below the noise level.
 In addition to the initial positive sequence estimator, \citet{geyer1992practical} introduces the initial monotone sequence and initial convex sequence estimators.
 The initial monotone sequence and initial convex sequence estimators can then be calculated by replacing each $\hat{\Gamma}^{\rm (pos)}(k)$ with the minimum of the preceding ones and with the $k$th element of the greatest convex minorant of the initial positive sequence, respectively.

-The initial sequence estimators do not require the choice of a tuning parameter value and are therefore more automatic than the previously discussed batch means and spectral estimators.
-Despite their simplicity, initial sequence estimators have very strong empirical performance, making them very useful in practice.
+Despite their simplicity, initial sequence estimators have very strong empirical performance and do not require the choice of a tuning parameter value, making them very useful in practice.
 For example, the widely used Stan software \citep{stan2019} employs the initial sequence estimators to estimate the effective sample size of Markov chain simulations.
 However, the statistical guarantees of the initial sequence estimators are somewhat lacking compared to the batch means and spectral variance estimators.
-To our knowledge, the only consistency results for the initial sequence estimators are that the initial sequence estimates asymptotically do not underestimate $\sigma^2$, that is, rather than $\underset{M\to\infty}{\lim}\widehat{\sigma^2}_{M,\textrm{init}}=\sigma^2$, a.s., as in~\citet{geyer1992practical,kosorok2000error,brooks2011handbook}, and \citet{dai2017multivariate}.
+To our knowledge, the only consistency results for the initial sequence estimators are that the initial sequence estimates asymptotically do not underestimate $\sigma^2$, that is, as in~\citet{geyer1992practical,kosorok2000error,brooks2011handbook}, and \citet{dai2017multivariate}, rather than $\underset{M\to\infty}{\lim}\widehat{\sigma^2}_{M,\textrm{init}}=\sigma^2$ almost surely.